-- (1) As soon as practicable after the councilors-elect have been qualified following each biennial election, as provided in section 9-11, the members of the city council shall elect from among its members a president who shall serve for one (1) year. - (2) The method of election of the president shall be prescribed within the rules of the city council.
+- (1) As soon as practicable after At the councilors elect have been qualified following each biennial election, as provided 1st meeting of the city council held in section 9

+11 January of every year, the members of the city council shall begin the process to elect from among its members a president who shall serve for one (1) year. - (2) The method of election of the president shall be prescribed within the rules of the city council.